monmima/main-aide-memoire/laravel/README.md

 ### Creating a Project and Running it

+Make sure you have the correct dependencies installed:

+1. Make sure Composer is installed.

+        composer -V

+1. Make sure NPM is installed.

+        npm -v

+1. Make sure PHP is installed.

+        php -v

+1. Now to install Laravel, run these commands:

         laravel new [my-web-app-name]
         php artisan key:generate
         php artisan serve

-Now go to your browser and type http://localhost:8000/ in the address bar.
+1. Now go to your browser and type http://localhost:8000/ in the address bar.

 ___